scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 compared between two different time periods because the types are independent in each period.

-In the (c), clusters are defined from all observations in all time periods.
-In this case, the universe of potential neighborhood types is held constant over time, the neighborhood types are consistent across time periods, and researchers can examine how particular neighborhoods get classified into different neighborhood types as their composition transitions through different time periods.
+In the third approach (c), clusters are defined from all observations in all time periods.
+The universe of potential neighborhood types is held constant over time, the neighborhood types are consistent across time periods, and researchers can examine how particular neighborhoods get classified into different neighborhood types as their composition transitions through different time periods.
 While comparatively rare in the research, this latter approach allows a richer examination of socio-spatial dynamics.
 By providing tools to drastically simplify the data manipulation and analysis pipeline, we aim to facilitate greater exploration of urban dynamics that will help catalyze more of this research.

 To facilitate this work, the ``cluster`` module provides wrappers for several common clustering algorithms from ``scikit-learn`` that can be